lightingbeetle/light-scripts/README.md

 If custom configuration is not needed, `light.config.js` can be omitted.

 ### Tasks
-Tasks should be run in main project folder, which dependents on `light-scripts`.
+Tasks should be run in main project folder, which depends on `light-scripts`.

 Main gulp tasks: